Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: Introduction

 A fundamental aspect that distinguishes CF-mMIMO from traditional Cloud Radio Access Network (C-RAN) systems \cite{wu2015cloud}, where distributed antennas are connected to a centralized processing node, is its {\em scalability} \cite{bjo2020,DemirFoundation}.
-In short, this is the ability to handle a constant density of user equipments (UEs), RUs, and DUs as the network area grows infinitely, while the computation capacity at each network node and the communication capacity in each network link remains constant.
-To achieve scalability, each UE is served by a finite-size user-centric cluster of RUs and each DU handles a limited number of {\em cluster processors} responsible for implementing the multiuser MIMO PHY, such that at each node (resp., link) of the network computation (resp., communication) remains bounded, while the number of UE, RU, and DU nodes grows to infinity with the network area.

-Since users are served by user-centric clusters of RUs that depend on the user locations and are not a priori determined, an essential requirement for scalability is that RUs and DUs are connected by a flexible fronthaul network, able to route the data traffic between RUs and DUs.
-In this work, we assume that such flexible fronthaul is formed by capacitated point-to-point wired or wireless links~\footnote{In the case of wireless links, we assume that they are implemented in a frequency band not interfering with the radio access network and make use of high-gain beamforming to eliminate inter-link interference.} and intermediate routing-capable nodes, referred to for brevity as {\em routers} (see Fig.~\ref{fig2}).
+In short, this is the ability to handle a constant density of user equipments (UEs), RUs, and DUs as the network area grows infinitely, while the computation capacity at each network node and the communication capacity in each network link remain constant.
+Since users are served by a finite-size \textit{user-centric cluster} of RUs that depend on the user locations and are not a priori determined, an essential requirement for scalability is that RUs and DUs are connected by a flexible fronthaul network, able to route the data traffic between RUs and DUs.
+In this work, we assume that such flexible fronthaul is formed by capacitated point-to-point wired or wireless links and intermediate routing-capable nodes, referred to for brevity as {\em routers} (see Fig.~\ref{fig1}).